typst-community/rowmantic/rowtable-example.typ

   )
 }

-= Rowmantic `rowtable`

-Edit tables row-by row.
+= `rowmantic`: Tables row by row
+A Typst package for editing tables row-by-row.

 The idea is a row-oriented way to input tables, with just a little less syntactical overhead than the usual `table` function in Typst.

-The function does a shallow split of the input row by a configurable separator, which is `&` by default.
+The `rowtable` function works like the usual `table` function but takes one markup block (`[...]`) per row, and the markup is split internally#footnote[But shallowly - not looking into styled or nested content] on a delimiter which is `&` by default.

-#{
-rowtable(
+#rowtable(
   separator: "&",
   stroke: none,
   [Input:                     & ```typst [A & B & C]```       ],
   [Table cells (effectively): & ```typst ..([A], [B], [C])``` ], )
-}

 For improved table ergonomics, the table sizes the number of columns by the longest row.
 All rows are effectively completed so that they are of full length.
 This creates a better the editing experience, as rows can be filled out gradually.

 == Examples